Albert Einstein

 I can also say that my failures weren’t so much the result of a lack of talent or the lack of worthwhile goals; they were the result of quitting too soon.

-Have you fallen down?
-Has it happened more than once?
-If you’re like most, maybe you’re ready to throw in the towel.
-But remember this: if a good idea is worth one good try, it’s worth a thousand more.
+But remember: if a good idea is worth one good try, it’s worth a thousand more.